top of page

 Commodity and Agricultural Price Shifts

-Global commodity markets have entered a period of heightened volatility, with price increases in products such as coffee, tea, and certain minerals benefiting many East African economies.
+Commodity markets have entered a period of heightened volatility, with price increases in products such as coffee, tea, and minerals benefiting many East African economies.

 Sub-topic